po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/08-Stu_Logical-Comparison-Operators/README.md

-# 🐞Logs Using Logical and Conditional Operators Return False
+# 🐞 Logs Using Logical and Conditional Operators Return False

 Work with a partner to resolve the following issue: